 Children may ride bicycles or scooters to school.
 Parents/caregivers should ensure their child is able to ride safely and observe road rules.
 Safety helmets must be worn when riding a bike and are recommended for scooters.
 Police road safety research indicates that children under the age of 10 require close supervision when biking on public roads.
 All bikes and scooters must be placed in the racks provided.
 Bikes an scooters must be walked to-and-from the school gates, and walked across the pedestrian crossing.

 Bullying and Inappropriate Social Behaviour

 St Clair School has a very proactive approach to bullying.
 If you believe your child is the victim of any kind of bullying, it is essential that you call the school and talk to a teacher, the Deputy Principal or the Principal as soon as possible.
 Prompt contact with the school is your best course of action.

 Calendar App and Following Key Events

 We have a downloadable calendar App called the Parent Teacher Calendar App.
-The website for the app proves useful information for users.
+The website for the app provides useful information for users.
 The app can also be downloaded from the Android and Apple App stores.

 Our school also runs its own events calendar on our website.